ognjenjevremovic/amplication/storybook-migration-summary.md

 The following commands failed and your Storybook configuration for these projects was not migrated to the latest version 7:

-- `npx storybook@latest automigrate --config-dir libs/ui/design-system/.storybook --renderer @storybook/react`
+- `npx storybook@latest automigrate --config-dir libs/ui/design-system/.storybook --renderer undefined`

 You can run these commands again, manually, and follow the instructions in the output of these commands to migrate your Storybook configuration to the latest version 7.